This article provides easy steps to get started with UTAM.

 README file explains how to set up tools (Node and Yarn) and has examples of page objects and tests.

-UTAM for Mobile
+Learn about UTAM for Mobile

 README file explains how to set up necessary tools and where to find examples of mobile tests.